 A sculpture has been unveiled that celebrates the lives of inspirational women who have contributed to the city of Leeds.

-The Ribbons sculpture has been created by Pippa Hale, a contemporary artist based in Leeds, whose practice centres around social history, geography and play.
+The Ribbons sculpture has been created by Pippa Hale, a contemporary artist and Leeds alum, whose practice centres around social history, geography and play.
 The sculpture champions the achievements of women past and present, including many associated with the University of Leeds.

 Ribbons is located at the gateway to the SOYO development at Quarry Hill between Leeds City College’s Quarry Hill campus and Leeds Playhouse.